mikependon/RepoDB/Docs/_build/html/_sources/pages/statementbuilder.rst.txt

 Working with StatementBuilder
 =============================

 The library supports statement building injection, allowing the developers to override the default query statement the library is using.
-By default, the library is using the `RepoDb.SqlDbStatementBuilder` class that implements the `RepoDb.Interfaces.IStatementBuilder` interface.
+By default, the library is using the `RepoDb.SqlDbStatementBuilder` that is only working for SQL Server databases.

 In order to override the statement builder, the developer must create a class that implements the `RepoDb.Interfaces.IStatementBuilder` interface.
 This allows the class to be injectable in the repository and implements the necessary methods needed by all operations.